7 Exercises to Do Everyday – Introduction

 - Stand with your feet together, arms by your sides.

-- Take a large step forward, bend your legs, and lower your rear knee down to an inch above the floor.
+- Take a big step forward, bending both knees and lowering your rear knee close to the floor.

 Alternatives and variations: